AVTA 2019 Nomination List: Harshad Chopra, Jennifer Winget, Parth Samthaan & Others Nominated

 The Soap Of The Year

-For the ‘Soap Of The Year' category Colors' show - Bepannaah, Star Plus' shows - Kasautii Zindagii Kay 2 and Yeh Rishta Kya Kehlata Hai have been nominated for AVTA 2019.
+For the ‘Soap Of The Year' category, Colors' show - Bepannaah, Star Plus' shows - Kasautii Zindagii Kay 2 and Yeh Rishta Kya Kehlata Hai have been nominated for AVTA 2019.

 The Male & Female Actor Of The Year